 If you are wondering how digital customer experience fits with customer experience, envision them as two nesting dolls.
-DCX is the slightly smaller doll that fits within the larger doll of CX which includes all of our customer touchpoints, including store and other interactions in the physical world.
-DCX includes all of the elements important to a good CX journey (empathy, human connection, trust, etc.), but in their online expressions.
+DCX is the slightly smaller doll that fits within the larger doll of CX which includes all of your customer touchpoints, including store and other interactions in the physical world.
+DCX includes all of the elements important to a good CX journey (empathy, human connection, trust, etc.) are also important to DCX, but in their online expressions.